mcagalj/CNS-2024-25/docs/intro.md

         port: 1900               # Standard SSDP port
     ```

 3. The `ssss` tool in Linux is used to handle secret sharing.
 All students can access a shared Docker container that hosts this tool.
-To access it, use `ssh` with the following credentials:
+To access it, use Secure Shell tool `ssh` with the following credentials:
    - **Username:** `user`
    - **Password:** `user`